noaros/Arch/README.md

 The most irksome part of the switch has been dealing with Word.
 I can at least use the online version, but then I can not work directly with local files, and moving to cloud makes simple things such as emailing or attaching a resume suddenly a bit awkward.

 I missed a few things from my initial attempt above.
 One thing that annoyed me was lack of battery % indicator, but was able to add a script to the sway config for that.
 Even still, my laptop hilarious shuts off with no warning if it gets to zero.
 And I'm lacking a login manager.

+Ok so I added batsignal to give me a battery alert.
+I comes with a systemd service, so even though it made me a little sad since I had make it so far without, I went ahead and added systemd and enabled the batsignal service.